Warsaw Ghetto: Ghetto administration

 The first commissioner of the Warsaw Ghetto, appointed by Fischer, was SA-Standartenführer Waldemar Schön, who also supervised the initial Jewish relocations in 1940.
 He was an attritionist best known for orchestrating an "artificial famine" (künstliche Hungersnot) in January 1941.
 Schön had eliminated virtually all food supplies to the ghetto causing an uproar among the SS upper echelon.
 He was relieved of his duties by Frank himself in March 1941 and replaced by Kommissar Heinz Auerswald, a "productionist" who served until November 1942.
 Like in all Nazi ghettos across occupied Poland, the Germans ascribed the internal administration to a Judenrat Council of the Jews, led by an "Ältester" (the Eldest).
 In Warsaw, this role was relegated to Adam Czerniaków, who chose a policy of collaboration with the Nazis in the hope of saving lives.
 Adam Czerniaków confided his harrowing experience in nine diaries.
 In July 1942, when the Germans ordered him to increase the contingent of people to be deported, he took his own life.

 Czerniaków's collaboration with the German occupation policies was a paradigm for attitude of the majority of European Jews vis à vis Nazism.
-Although his personality as president of the Warsaw Judenrat may not become as infamous as Chaim Rumkowski, Ältester of the Łódź Ghetto; the SS policies he had followed were systematically anti-Jewish.
+Although his personality as president of the Warsaw Judenrat may not have become as infamous as Chaim Rumkowski, Ältester of the Łódź Ghetto, the SS policies he had followed were systematically anti-Jewish.